phnx-im/infra/README.md

   repository.
 This crate allows us to compile client and server components separately.
 - `backend`: Implements both the local and the federation part of the protocol logic on the server side.
-Inspired by the type-based verificaiton design of the OpenMLS crate (on which both `coreclient` and `backend` are built), verification of incoming messages is enforced using Rust's type system.
+Inspired by the type-based verification design of the OpenMLS crate (on which both `coreclient` and `backend` are built), verification of incoming messages is enforced using Rust's type system.
 The `backend` is written to work with arbitrary storage providers.
 The crate itself provides an in-memory and a Postgres-based storage provider.
-- `server`: The server component that makes the logic implemented in the `backend` available to clients a REST API.
+- `server`: The server component that makes the logic implemented in the `backend` available to clients via a REST API.
 Beside the REST API, the `server` also supports web-sockets, which the backend can use to notify clients of new messages.
 The `server` crate can be compiled into a binary that can be run to expose the HTTP endpoints.
 A `Dockerfile` is available to build a Docker image